 - 1. After completion of MS, set up dissertation committee - 2.
 Send description of 3 different comprehensive projects (no more than 2-3 pages each) to committee.
 Note these are not to include the dissertation project. - 3.
 Each committee member gets pass/fail vote on proposals.
 3/5 votes necessary to proceed - 4.
 Students complete projects and provide documentation of project completion to all committee members.
-This may vary depending on what project is (copy of ms submitted to journal, demonstration of working program, etc.) - 5.
+This may vary depending on what project is (copy of manuscripts submitted to journals, demonstrations of working programs, etc.) - 5.
 Students submit documentation of completed projects to all supervisory committee members.
 3/5 pass votes needed to pass this requirement - 6.
 These projects must be completed and passed by the supervisory committee one semester prior to defending the dissertation.